About Krista Goon

 Hello, I’m Krista from Penang, Malaysia!

-I’m Krista Goon and I’m the host, creator and producer of Womenpreneur Asia, a podcast that I started in March 2020 (yes, right in the midst of the pandemic lockdown) and published my first season in October of the same year because I wanted to hear stories from other Asian women entrepreneurs.
+It’s a podcast that I started in March 2020 in the midst of the pandemic lockdown.
+I learned how to podcast from scratch and published my first episode in October of the same year.
+My conversations in the podcast are with Asian women entrepreneurs in Asia.

 Stories that make me pause and reflect.